NetworkCurator/NetworkCurator.github.io/user/admin.md

 ![Admin user account](img/admin.jpg)

-On the admin account page, you will see a section with site management options.
+On the admin account page, a section at the bottom displays site management options.

 ![Admin user account](img/admincreate.jpg)

 ## User accounts

-To create a user account, fill in the registration form with a user information and password.
+To create a user account, fill in the registration form with a user's details and password.
 After submitting the form, you should see a confirmation message.
-The user account should become immediately accessible.

-After initial registration, users can change their password at any time through their own [account page](accounts.html).
+After registration, users can change their password at any time through their own [account page](accounts.html).

 ## Networks